GL_Discover Hub_Stocks_1920x1280_PositivePink_01

 Risk profile:

 • Growth stocks.
-Carry higher risk due to their reliance on future growth, which may not materialize.
+Carry higher risk due to their reliance on future growth, which may not materialise.
 They are more volatile and sensitive to economic changes or shifts in market sentiment, which can lead to more intense price fluctuations.

 Market sentiment: